-In Microsoft Intune, Detection Rules are used to determine the presence of a Win32 App.
-The detection rules ensure that app installation only start if it’s not installed yet.
-A Win32 App can have multiple detection rules and all detection rule must be met to detect the application.
-However in the case of an Uninstall, only one detection rule should match in order to trigger uninstall.
+In Microsoft Intune Win32 App Detection Rules are used to determine the presence of a Win32 App.
+The detection rules ensure that app installation only starts if it’s not installed yet.
+A Win32 App can have multiple detection rules and all detection rules must be met to detect the application.
+However, in the case of an Uninstall, only one detection rule should match to trigger an uninstall.

-In this article, we will discuss about different detection rules available in Intune.
+In this article, we will discuss different detection rules available in Microsoft Intune for Widows Apps (Win32).

-Let’s have a look at detection rules available in Microsoft Intune.
-Open Microsoft Endpoint Manager admin center and navigate to Apps > Windows > Windows apps, Select any Win32 app and click on Properties > Detection rules to open Detection rules blade.
+Let’s have a look at the detection rules available in Microsoft Intune.
+Open Microsoft Intune admin center and navigate to Apps > Windows > Windows apps, Select any Win32 app and click on Properties > Detection rules to open the Detection rules blade.

 The following detection rule formats are currently available in Microsoft Intune.

-Let’s understand Manually configure detection rule format in details.
-This detection rule format provides three type of detection rules which are MSI , File & Registry.
+Let’s understand how to manually configure Intune detection rules in detail.
+This detection rule format provides three types of detection rules which are MSI , File & Registry.

-- MSI product code: This property allow administrator to configure MSI product code to detect the installation of App.
-When you use this rule type with an MSI, the MSDI product key populated automatically.
+- MSI product code: This property allows the administrator to configure MSI product code to detect the installation of the App.
+When you use this rule type with an MSI, the MSDI product key is populated automatically.

-- MSI product version check: This property allow administrator to configure an additional check that is specific version of MSI product code to detect the application.
+- MSI product version check: This property allows the administrator to configure an additional check that is a specific version of MSI product code to detect the application.

 Example of MSI product detection: